VI4IO/io-500-dev/README.md

 * startup-io500-locally-testmode.sh: This script runs the IO500 benchmark on the current working directory.
   It serves as a basis to test if everything runs correctly on your system.
   It requires that you installed the executables into the install/ directory

+  ## Submitting your results
+  To submit results, prepare a directory under site-config, appropriately name, containing the following items:
+  1. The results directory
+  2. The overall output file
+  3. Scripts used to run the tests
+  4. Source code for custom tools used for the easy tests or find operation
+  5. if a different version of any repo is used to source the code than the ones listed in prepare.sh, include those repo hash keys.

+  Make a separate submission directory for each file system (or storage layer) tested.
+Please use a site-fs naming convention as a pattern.
+Other parts are probably required.
+Use good judgement.

+  Generate a pull request to vi4io/io-500-dev to start the process.

+  Thank you for participating and good luck!